Baker files $1B supplemental budget bill to help pay for COVID-19 expenses, says Mass. ‘not yet out of woods’

 Phase 1 will include industries that are “naturally set up” and have “limited face-to-face interactions,” according to the state’s plan.

-Baker’s non-essential business closure order and stay-at-home advisory are slated to expire on May 18, though at this point, it’s not clear if the advisory will be lifted.
+Baker’s non-essential business closure order and stay-at-home advisory are slated to expire on May 18, though at this point, it’s not clear if the order or advisory will be lifted.

 Since the start of the outbreak, there have been 5,108 coronavirus deaths and more than 78,000 confirmed cases in Massachusetts.